palmerovicdev/spring-certified-professional-course-es/01-Building a REST API/02-Module 1/06-Implement GET.md

 }
 ```

-REST says that the Response needs to contain a Cash Card in its body, and a Response code of 200 (OK).
-Spring Web provides the `ResponseEntity` class for this purpose.
-It also provides several utility methods to produce Response Entities.
-Here, you can use `ResponseEntity` to create a `ResponseEntity` with code **200 (OK)**, and a body containing a `CashCard`.
-The final implementation looks like this:
 REST dice que la Respuesta debe contener una CashCard en su cuerpo y un código de respuesta de 200 (OK).
 Spring Web proporciona la clase `ResponseEntity` para este propósito.
 También proporciona varios métodos de utilidad para producir `ResponseEntities`.
 Aquí, puede usar `ResponseEntity` para crear una `ResponseEntity` con el código 200 (OK) y un cuerpo que contenga una `CashCard`.
 La implementación final se ve así:

 ```java